nus-tic4001-AY2021S1/ip/docs/UserGuide.md

 ## Introduction

-Duke is a Java-based Command Line Interface (CLI) Task Manager application that helps the users keep track of the tasks they need to do.
+Duke is a Java-based desktop app that helps the users keep track of the tasks they need to do.
+It comes with a Command Line Interface (CLI) that allows users to enter their commands while retaining the benefits of a Graphical User Interface (GUI).
+This allows users who type fast to complete their desired actions quicker than using traditional GUI apps.

 ## Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.